ministryofjustice/hmpps-restricted-patients-api/README.md

 }
 ```

-This service subscribes to two types of events:
+This service subscribes to a `prison-offender-events.prisoner.received`, which indicates that a prisoner has been
-* prison-offender-events.prisoner.received
+received into prison.
+We check to see if the prisoner was a restricted patient and remove them if necessary.

-* restricted-patients.patient.removed
+## Prisoner offender events

-Restricted patients are removed automatically when a `prison-offender-events.prisoner.received` domain event has been received.
+This service subscribes to a `OFFENDER_MOVEMENT-RECEPTION`, which indicates that a prisoner has been

-When the service receives a `restricted-patients.patient.removed ` the event will logged and then ignored.
-This is for ease of testing.
+received into prison.
+We check to see if the prisoner was a restricted patient and remove them if necessary.